orizens/orizens.com/src/pages/blog/2016-01-08-setup-karma-for-testing-angular-1-x-components-with-es2015-browserify.md

 The full <a href="https://github.com/orizens/echoes/blob/fe8d8d8006f4f36a6bb22bbebd3237a986bbecf1/karma.conf.js" target="_blank">configuration of karma with browserify and babel, can be found in github</a>.

 Although the tests run with ES2015 and the new code of AngularJS.x ES2015 based components, the old tests need to be updated according to the changes I made to the code.
-It should be a simpler task for testing controllers and services &#8211; since the tests will simply check functions.
-As for testing directives/components that render to the DOM &#8211; that&#8217;s for another future post.
+It should be a simpler task for testing controllers and services - since the tests will simply check functions.
+As for testing directives/components that render to the DOM - that's for another future post.

-I hope to write about converting tests to tests Angular 1.x components written with ES2015 which covers all aspects by the <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">style guide I wrote writing AngularJS.x components with ES2015</a> &#8211; please feel free to collaborate.
+I hope to write about converting tests to tests Angular 1.x components written with ES2015 which covers all aspects by the <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">style guide I wrote writing AngularJS.x components with ES2015</a> - please feel free to collaborate.

 &nbsp;